techworkersco/twc-site-nl/content/resources/dutch-labour-law-workplace-action/index.en.md

 ## About

-This document aims to provide an overview of the Dutch Labour Law, and the protections it provides with respect to various situations employees may face, or actions taken by employees.[^1] It broadly covers different cases of work contracts and situations.
+This resource provides an overview of Dutch Labour Law, and the protections the law provides with respect to various situations employees may face, or actions taken by employees.[1]
+It broadly covers different cases of work contracts and situations.

+The information contained in this resource was prepaped by a Dutch labour lawyer at the request of workers at a major tech company in the Netherlands.
+It's shared here in modified form with permission, with identifying information removed.

 ## Legal protections for employees